 Workshop are important so there has to be a some level of preparation which is required to ensure there is successful outcome of the workshop.

-A typical workshop preparation requires to define:
+A typical workshop preparation requires the facilitator to define:

-- Attendees Who should attend?
+- Who (Stakeholders) should attend?

 Below are few of the Possible workshop techniques used: